Malaysian identity card: Place of birth

 Prior to 2001, originally, any person who was born abroad used digit 71 or 72 in their identity card number (High Quality Identity Card), regardless with or without at least one legal ascendant with Malaysian citizenship.
-It is estimated that about 171,023 registered voters who born abroad and used digit 71 or 72 in MyKad.
+It is estimated that about 171,023 registered voters were born abroad and used digit 71 or 72 in MyKad.

 However, since 2001, any baby who was born abroad after 2001 is referred according to their place of birth rather than general digit 71 or 72 in their MyKad.
 It also affected any person (including citizen or non-citizen) who was born abroad regardless of their year of birth; who applying MyKad without holding High Quality Identity Card after 2001.
 Despite that, if any person born abroad who already had High Quality Identity Card which means they registered their identity card before 2001, they still retain digit 71 or 72 to be used in their MyKad identity card number.
 High Quality Identity Card was in use as the Malaysia's identity card from 1990 to 2001.
 After 2001, a person with High Quality Identity Card is expected to renew their High Quality Identity Card with new MyKad.